rapid-research/nc_pr_virtual_workshop/modules/sessionI_goals.md

 # Workshop Session I: Goals

-1. Familiarity with Workshop approach
+1. Confirm participant familiarity with Workshop approach, structure, format, resources
-2. Begin to build a common vocabulary and understanding
+2. Create foundation for the rest of the Workshop
-3. Create foundation to improve participant network(s)
+  * Begin to build a common conceptual vocabulary and understanding
-4. Identify any particular participant goals
+  * Create foundation to improve participant network(s)
-5. Identify potential contributions to the network
+  * Understand particular participant goals and potential contributions to the network